Circus Star Mabel Stark: Confessions of a Cat Woman

 The extent of this cat woman's injuries was worse in her first mauling than those depicted for Jesus by Mel Gibson's The Passion of the Christ.
 The film was nothing compared to the front row scene of a tiger knocking her down, ripping her open lengthwise and eating raw muscle.

-Stark loss massive amounts of skin and blood as well, but recovered to return to the big cats she loved.
+Stark loss massive amounts of skin and blood, but recovered to return to the big cats she loved.
 Like many people on Valentine's Day questionnaires, she'd choose an animal over a human mate.

 During Stark's first massive injury, men and women jumped up and ran out of the tent, just as they ran from the theater during The Passion, appalled and sickened by the CGI scourging of Christ.